cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/mod/json/reference/json_flags.md

 - `FIRE` There's a fire nearby.
 - `FRIEND_ATTACKED` A monster of the same type was attacked.
 Always triggers character aggro.
 - `FRIEND_DIED` A monster of the same type died.
 Always triggers character aggro.
 - `HURT` The monster is hurt.
 Always triggers character aggro.
-Triggers character aggro `<anger>%` of the time.
 - `MEAT` Meat or a corpse is nearby.
 - `NULL` Source use only?
 - `PLAYER_CLOSE` The player gets within a few tiles distance.
 Triggers character aggro `<anger>%` of